King of the Ritz

 King of the Ritz is a 1933 British musical film directed by Carmine Gallone and Herbert Smith and starring Stanley Lupino, Betty Stockfeld and Hugh Wakefield.
-A separate French-language version King of the Hotel was made, with Stockfield appearing in both films.
+It was written by Clifford Grey, Ivor Montagu, Stafford Dickens and Lupino based on the 1923 play Le Roi des Palaces by Henry Kistemaeckers.
+A separate French-language version Le Roi Des Palace (King of the Hotel) (1932) was made, with Stockfeld appearing in both films.